 Get lost in a maze of laneways (four days)

-A bird’s eye view of Melbourne suggests it’s a city of order and constraint but exploring its grid-like laneways and covered passages is another story.
+A bird’s eye view of Melbourne suggests it’s a city of order and constraint but exploring its grid-like laneways and covered passages reveals another story.
 Melbourne is one of few cities where getting lost is the actual aim – you just never know what new alleyway mural or secret bar you might happen upon.
-Prepare your wallet for a workout too: boutique shopping in Melbourne is world-class and many a beloved label, such as Toni Maticevski and Macgraw makes its base.
+Prepare your wallet for a workout too: boutique shopping in Melbourne is world-class and many a beloved label, such as Toni Maticevski and Macgraw, makes the city its base.
 It’s also a great starting point for day trips to the Mornington Peninsula, where any level of hikers can find a path to meander.

 Wander through wine country (two days)